davidobrien1985/davidobrien1985.github.io/blog/_posts/2020-03-09-azure-policy-code.md

 });
 ```

-Executing local code against these policies could result in this nice output.
+Once published in the Pulumi organisation, or, if running outside the Pulumi service, one can execute local code against these policies by running `pulumi preview --policy-pack <path to policy folder>` and see this nice output.

 [![Pulumi Policy CrossGuard violation](/media/2020/03/pulumi-policy-crossguard.png)](/media/2020/03/pulumi-policy-crossguard.png)